YitongTseo/MiceEEGSleepClassifier/README.md

 ##HOW TO RUN THE PROGRAM

-To parse (multiple) tsv and csv files and transform into 1 .arff file run:
+#To parse *classified* EEG data from (multiple) tsv and csv files and transform into an .arff file:

 python eegFileReader.py [mouse1EEG.tsv] [mouse1Scores.csv] [mouse 1 scoring epoch length in seconds] [mouse2EEG.tsv] [mouse2Scores.csv] [mouse 2 scoring epoch length in seconds]

-... for an arbitrary number of mice

-e.g. python eegFileReader.py m1EEG.txt m1Scores.txt 6 m2EEG.txt m2Scores.txt 3 m3EEG.txt m3Scores.txt 5
+e.g. python eegFileReader.py m1EEG.txt m1Scores.txt 6 m2EEG.tsv m2Scores.csv 3 m3EEG.txt m3Scores.txt 5

-NOTE: the default sampling frequency (fs) is 400 Hz and must be changed manually in thecode.
+NOTE: the default sampling frequency (fs) is 400 Hz and must be changed manually in the code.

 outputs the combined .arff file as mouseEEG.arff

+#To parse *unclassified* eeg data in a tsv files and transform into an .arff file:

+python eegFileReader.py [mouseEEG.tsv] unclassified [mouse epoch length in seconds]

+e.g. python eegFileReader.py m1EEG.tsv unclassified 6

+NOTE: the default sampling frequency (fs) is 400 Hz and must be changed manually in the code.

+outputs the .arff file as mouseEEG.arff

-To classify unknown mice EEG data must run:
+#To classify mice EEG data:

 javac -cp .:<path>/<to>/<weka>/weka.jar learnAndClassify.java